MicrosoftDocs/security/security-docs/zero-trust/adopt/rapidly-modernize-security-posture.md

 | --- | --- | --- | --- | --- |
 | Organizational alignment <br><br> Strategic goals <br><br> Outcomes| Stakeholder team <br><br> Technical plans <br><br> Skills readiness| Evaluate <br><br> Test <br><br> Pilot| Incrementally implement across your digital estate | Track and measure <br><br> Monitor and detect <br><br> Iterate for maturity |

 *Rapidly modernizing* refers to your ability to accelerate your organization’s capacity to deploy security configurations and threat protection capabilities across your digital estate at a pace that helps you get ahead of threats and mitigate your top risks.
-Think of it as a flywheel you are building in which you’ve created a repeatable process that you can feed many technical projects through.
+Think of it as a flywheel you're building in which you’ve created a repeatable process that you can feed many technical projects through.

 :::image type="content" source="../media/adoption-guide/repeatable-process.svg" alt-text="Diagram of a repeatable process for adoption." lightbox="../media/adoption-guide/repeatable-process.svg":::